named-data/NDN-CCL-API/face.rst

             getTransport: function()
                 { return new WebSocketTransport(); }, // If in the browser.
                 OR function() { return new TcpTransport(); }, // If in Node.js.
+                // If getTransport creates a UnixTransport and connectionInfo is
+                // null, then connect to the local forwarder's Unix socket.
             getConnectionInfo: transport.defaultGetConnectionInfo,
-                 // a function, on each call it returns
+                 // a function, on each call it returns a new
-                 // a new Transport.ConnectionInfo
-                 // or null if there are no more hosts.
+                 // Transport.ConnectionInfo or null if there are no more hosts.
+                 // If connectionInfo or host is not null, getConnectionInfo
+                 // is ignored.
             connectionInfo: null,
             host: null, // If null and connectionInfo is null, use
                         // getHostAndPort when connecting.